kryptokrona/kryptokrona-docs/getting_started/new_wallet.md

 # Setting up a new wallet

 The easiest way to set up a wallet and start *receiving* funds is to use the paper wallet.
-However, you will need to use either a CLI (Command Line Interface), GUI (Graphic User Interface) or Web Wallet if you want to check your balance or send funds to other people.
+However, you will need to use either a CLI (Command Line Interface), GUI (Graphical User Interface) or Web Wallet if you want to check your balance or send funds to other people.

 ## Paper Wallet